shutaozhenzhen/thetimelineproj/doc/status.rst

 Project status
 ==============

-This document describes the project status: what is happening right now and what might happen in the future.
+This page describes the project status: what is happening right now and what might happen in the future.

 .. _label-version-number: